 Q: Why do my lights flicker at home?

 Answer: In many cases, a flickering light is just that.
-It could be just a loose bulb and it is easy to check.
+It could just be a loose bulb, which is easy to check.
 If the problem is more widespread than that, you might have a serious problem.
 It is possible that problems at your breaker box or even beyond originate with a poorly grounded connection to the power company.
 If you are experiencing flickering lights around the house, it’s best to call on the electrical professionals at Midway Services.

 Q: My breaker keeps tripping, what do I do?